AbyBalu/hyperledger-Health-Verification/LFS171x/indy-material/nodejs/AgentDemoScript.md

 ### Step 3: Establishing Relationships

-In order for Alice to get her transcripts from her alma mater, Faber College, Alice needs to establish a digital relationship with Faber.
-Alice does this by sending a connection request using the Endpoint DID for Faber.
+In order for Aby to get her transcripts from her alma mater, Faber College, Aby needs to establish a digital relationship with Faber.
+Aby does this by sending a connection request using the Endpoint DID for Faber.
 In this demo, each agent's unique DID is shown at the bottom of the agent's window.

 > **Note: _The user interface for doing this in real agents will be MUCH better.
-For example, Alice might have been logged into Faber's website, been offered her transcripts and clicked a link to trigger establishing a connection.
+For example, Aby might have been logged into Faber's website, been offered her transcripts and clicked a link to trigger establishing a connection.
 Or, she might have seen a QR code published by Faber and used the camera on her phone to start the connection.
 Maybe you will think of a better way for this to occur._**

 To create a new relationship:

-1. In the Alice Agent tab, click **Send Connection Request**.
+1. In the Aby Agent tab, click **Send Connection Request**.

   |![CreateRelBlank](images/CreateRelBlank.png "Blank Create Relationship Popup")|
   |:--:|
   |*Licensed under [CC By 4.0](https://creativecommons.org/licenses/by/4.0/)*|

-2. In the Faber Agent tab, highlight and copy Faber's Endpoint DID (bottom of the screen), and then go back to the Alice Agent tab and paste it into the "Send Connection Request" popup (above) and click **Send Connection Request**.
+2. In the Faber Agent tab, highlight and copy Faber's Endpoint DID (bottom of the screen), and then go back to the Aby Agent tab and paste it into the "Send Connection Request" popup (above) and click **Send Connection Request**.

   |![CreateRelFill](images/CreateRelFill.png "Filled Create Relationship Popup")|
   |:--:|
   |*Licensed under [CC By 4.0](https://creativecommons.org/licenses/by/4.0/)*|

-  This creates a relationship between Alice and Faber - whoohoo!
+  This creates a relationship between Aby and Faber - whoohoo!
 If you click the "Relationships" menu item on the two Agents you will see the relationship - if not, refresh the tab (Ctrl-R) and it will be there.
 You will also see that the DID is still visible.
 That's not very friendly.
 In the real agent world, we don't ever want to see DIDs!
 We could have the user type in a name for each relationship, but wouldn't it be easier if the other party just told us their name?

   But wait.
 There's a problem with that.
 What if they lied to us?
-Told us they were Alice, when really they were her malicious enemy, Mallory?
+Told us they were Aby, when really they were her malicious enemy, Mallory?
 What we want is a trusted way to get the name of the other party.
 This is where Verifiable Credentials come in.

-  As soon as the connection is established, both Alice and Faber automatically send each other a Proof Request that asks for the name of the other party using the "Government ID" credential both are already holding.
+  As soon as the connection is established, both Aby and Faber automatically send each other a Proof Request that asks for the name of the other party using the "Government ID" credential both are already holding.
 Since that Credential is owned by its Holder, the Agent software prompts the user to confirm they want to share the requested information.

-  Alice checks her messages (click refresh) and sees that she has a Proof Request from Faber requesting her name.
+  Aby checks her messages (click refresh) and sees that she has a Proof Request from Faber requesting her name.

   |![NamePRNotes](images/NamePRNotes.png "Accept Proof Request Popup")|
   |:--:|